 Pandora is one of the great growth stories over the last decade.
 Take a moment this morning to read my interview between a head of sales and head of sales operations as they describe the best way to work together.
 What struck me instantly about this working relationship is how Brian, the head of sales looks to his sales operations leader as more than just support.
 Many sales leaders boast of developing the strategy and having sales operations support it.
 Sales leaders in the audience can learn from Brian’s approach to leveraging sales operations as a strategic partner.
 It’s no coincidence that Brian has hit his number consistently over six years.
 If you prefer to watch the video of the interview, click here.

 The Pandora commercial sales team recently visited SBI’s executive briefing center, The Studio.
 The Senior Vice President of Monetization, Brian Mikalis, brought his senior team including Steven Turacek, the SVP of Sales Operations.
 I asked Steven and Brian to demonstrate how the relationship between the head of sales and the head of sales operations should work.
-We referenced the Sales Operations phase of the workbook on pages 314 – 318 of the PDF.
+Leverage the How to Make Your Number in 2018 to access a revenue growth methodology to hit your number quarter after quarter, and year after year.

 I personally found this interview with Brian and Steven to be the best living and breathing example of how each of these key roles sets each other up for success, and that of the company.
 It’s an inspiring demonstration.